Words & Pictures By: Kristina Ciari

 Rent all the ski touring gear you need at our sister shop in Ballard, Ascent Outdoors!

 In addition to being super fun, alpine touring in the backcountry is also dangerous.
 Twice as many people died last winter in avalanches than in the previous year.
-Before you jump into the backcountry, you need to complete AIARE I, a three-day, 24-hour introductory course to avalanche hazard management.
+Before you jump into the backcountry skiing, you need to complete AIARE I, a three-day, 24-hour introductory course to avalanche hazard management.
 In this course you’ll learn about terrain selection, how to read different snow conditions and understand what weather patterns are most likely to lead to an avalanche, and how to mitigate for heuristic traps with your partners.

 And before you venture off-piste, you should be reasonably competent on the slopes.
 Experienced backcountry enthusiasts generally agree that you should be a solid black diamond skier in bounds before venturing out, at least in winter.
 It’s surprisingly easy to find yourself in a tricky place, and you need to be confident skiing and transitioning in variable conditions.
 The good news is: our area offers lots of safe places to practice touring during ski season and beyond.